im-luka/markdown-cheatsheet/README.md

 # ⬇️ The Only Markdown Cheatsheet You Need

-_You can find PDF & images cheatsheet.
+_PDF cheatsheet also coming soon.
 Feel free to download and use it.
 You can also follow docs below:_

 #### ⚠️ Note